Pusher API overview

 With subscriptions, the Pusher API will immediately update you of those events that are triggered on your Zettle Go.
 So you don't need to pull information from other Zettle Go APIs.

-Register on the Zettle Developer Portal to get API credentials for the app you are building, and learn more about different types of integrations.
+Register on the Zettle Developer Portal to create credentials for the app you are building, and learn more about different types of integrations.
 See Get started for more information.

 Explore the following sections to get an understanding of how to work with the Pusher API.